Zendesk ticketing process: A complete overview

 • Price: Starts at $19 per agent/month (billed annually).

-• Best for: Small teams that just need a solid ticketing system for email and social media.
+• Best for: Small teams looking for a professional and reliable ticketing system for email and social media.

 Suite team